coatyio/coaty-js/docs/man/developer-guide.md

 ### Asynchronous promise operations

 The `Async.inSeries` method applies an asynchronous operation against each value of an array of items in series (from left-to-right).
-You can break out of the iteration prematurely by resolving a `false` value from an operation:
+You can break out of the iteration prematurely by resolving a `false` value from an operation.
+If an async operation is rejected, the promise returned by `inSeries` is rejected immediately (fail fast).

 ```ts
 import { Async } from "@coaty/core";